Summary

 Key Takeaways

 When deciding upon a business name for your sole trader business, you have a great degree of flexibility.
-You can trade using your own name or come up with a branded name that fits your business.
+You can trade under your own name or create a branded name that suits your business.
 Companies House and the trade mark register are useful for checking any names you have in mind to avoid duplication.

 You will also need to take care that you avoid anything offensive within your business name.
 As a sole trader, you will be obliged to submit a self-assessment tax return and must include your business name on any official paperwork.